 The Southern Nevada Health District has updated the Body Art Card testing program.
-Beginning July 10, Body Art Card applicants will be able to apply for their card and take the Body Art Sanitation Exam at any of the Health District’s Public Health Center kiosks during business hours.
+Body Art Card applicants will be able to apply for their card and take the Body Art Sanitation Exam at any of the Health District’s Public Health Center kiosks during business hours.
 Appointments to take the test are no longer required.
 Applicants can prepare for the Body Art Sanitation Exam by downloading the study material found here: Body Art Card Training Book

 The exam ensures that artists practice safe infection control procedures to eliminate the risk factors for disease and covers hygiene, glove use, waste disposal, equipment cleaning, and information about substantial health hazards.
 Body Art Cards are required for tattoo artists, permanent make-up artists, people who practice microblading, as well as body piercing practitioners.

 For more information regarding this program, please visit the Health District’s Body Art Card Requirements page or call (702) 759-0677.